ArpanBhar/YT-clipper/README.md

-It is recommended to start the python script from the directory in which you want he output file.
+It is recommended to start the python script from the directory in which you want the output file.